Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Seek Mentoring, Continuing Education and Transferable Skill Set Enhancement to remain ahead of the curve.
+- Find mentorship, Continuing Education and Transferable Skill Set Development to stay ahead of the curve.

 - Negativity is not a good thing in any workplace.